 All assessment results will display based on the date range selected in the report characteristics.

 This report can be accessed from anywhere you see a student's name in the product. (i.e. By expanding an assignment/assessment within the Classes tab, the Individualized Learning tab, the Progress Monitoring tab, or from the Administration Tab > User sub-tab.)

 Select Student and Create Report

-1. Click on a student’s name and click on the Comprehensive Student Report button located in the bottom-left corner of the Edit User screen.
+1. Click on a student’s name and click on the Comprehensive Report button located in the top-right corner of the Student Details screen.